edadesd/sunrisebot/README.md

 # sunrisebot
-A Twitter bot written in python that posts places where the sun is rising or setting.
+A Twitter bot written in Python 3 that posts places where the sun is rising or setting.
 Uses sqlite3 databases to store the following:

 * Location names
 * Latitudes and longitudes